 I would describe bridging loans as a form of a short-term mortgage.
 By this, I mean it has several similarities with normal mortgages, only that its main difference is the period I need to pay it.
 Some of these similarities include the bank using the property’s value to determine the amount to loan; the property is the security, and I pay the interests monthly and the loan at the end.

 In the bridging loan process, I can choose to have a first and second charge.
 Since the lender is taking charge of the property, we use these two terms to describe the lender’s position.
-A first charge lender is the first in line to claim ownership of a property if a sale falls through, and I have to sell the property to pay back the bridging loan.
+A first charge lender is the first in line to claim ownership of a property if a sale falls through.
+Therefore, ensure that you get the best realtors in jacksonville fl, or in your vicinity to help you pull off that sale.
+However, in the event the first scenario occurs, I will have to sell the property to pay back the bridging loan.

 A second charge can come when I need additional funds from the property, and my equity leaves room to do so.
 Take that I received the first loan and have a 55-45% ratio agreement with the first lender, I could decide to take another bridge against the same property and add a second charge.
 This will mean the second charge could agree to, say, 15% of the proceeds.
 Together they will receive 70% of the income from the house sale.